 Soliciting in St. Charles - Information for Residents

 The City of St. Charles regulates both charitable and commercial soliciting to ensure public safety, protect residents’ privacy, and uphold transparency.
 Below is a summary of the key rules and procedures.
+In addition, “No Solicitors Invited” cards to display are available at the police department front desk or at the receptionist desk in the Municipal Building.

 Types of Solicitation